uncosoft/mopub-unity-sdk/README.md

 ### How do I build?

-Simply run `./build.sh` (make sure the Unity IDE is *not* running), which runs `git submodule update` and then invokes the following scripts:
+Simply run [`./scripts/build.sh`](https://github.com/mopub/mopub-unity-sdk/blob/master/scripts/build.sh) (make sure the Unity IDE is *not* running), which runs `git submodule update` and then invokes the following scripts:

-* `mopub-android-sdk-unity-build.sh` - builds the mopub-android-sdk-unity project and copies the resulting artifacts into `unity/`
+* [`scripts/mopub-android-sdk-unity-build.sh`](https://github.com/mopub/mopub-unity-sdk/blob/master/scripts/mopub-android-sdk-unity-build.sh) - builds the mopub-android-sdk-unity project and copies the resulting artifacts into `unity/`
-* `mopub-ios-sdk-unity-build.sh` - builds the mopub-ios-sdk-unity project and copies the resulting artifacts into `unity/`
+* [`scripts/mopub-ios-sdk-unity-build.sh`](https://github.com/mopub/mopub-unity-sdk/blob/master/scripts/mopub-ios-sdk-unity-build.sh) - builds the mopub-ios-sdk-unity project and copies the resulting artifacts into `unity/`
-* `unity-export-package.sh`  - exports the unity package into `mopub-unity-plugin/`
+* [`scripts/unity-export-package.sh`](https://github.com/mopub/mopub-unity-sdk/blob/master/scripts/unity-export-package.sh)  - exports the unity package into `mopub-unity-plugin/`

 Each script can be invoked separately.
 Exporting the unity package can also be done manually, by opening the `unity/` project in Unity, right-clicking the `Assets/` folder and chosing `Export Package...`.